bootdotdev/blog/content/javascript/javascript-projects-for-beginners.md

 ## Section 3: Angular JavaScript Projects for Beginners

 Angular is both a platform and framework for building single-page client applications using HTML and TypeScript.
 It's good for scalability.
-I've added it to the end of this list because it'll probably be something that really only dedicated JavaScript beginners want to look at, but it is really worth getting familiar with.
+I've added it to the end of this list because it'll probably be something that only dedicated JavaScript beginners want to look at, but it is really worth getting familiar with.
 It shores up a lot of JavaScript’s weaknesses for single-page applications, which are only getting more popular.

 Because Angular is a more complex concept, I've kept most of these tutorials on the simpler side of things.